dbaston/gdal/doc/source/user/configoptions.rst

 .. note::
     This list is known to be incomplete.
 It depends on proper annotation of configuration options where they are mentioned elsewhere in the documentation.
-    If you want to help to extend it, use the ``:decl_configoption:`NAME``` syntax in places where a configuration option is mentioned.
+    If you want to help to extend it, you can help update documentation to use the syntax described in :ref:`config_option_syntax`.

 .. include:: configoptions_index_generated.rst